 How many people are enrolled in expanded Medicaid in Michigan?

-Sign up for the program began April 1, 2014 (a few months after many other states, where Medicaid expansion took effect at the start of 2014), and enrollment in expanded Medicaid stood at nearly 652,000 people at the start of 2020.
-But enrollment climbed significantly in 2020, likely due in large part to the COVID-19 pandemic and the resulting job/income losses.
-As of the end of June 2020, there were 749,547 Michigan residents enrolled in Healthy Michigan.
+Michigan’s Medicaid expansion program began April 1, 2014 (a few months after many other states, where Medicaid expansion took effect at the start of 2014), and enrollment in expanded Medicaid stood at nearly 652,000 people at the start of 2020.
+But enrollment has climbed significantly since then, due to the COVID pandemic and the resulting pause on Medicaid eligibility redeterminations.
+As of mid-2022, enrollment in Healthy Michigan stood at more than a million people.

 As of April 2018, some Healthy Michigan enrollees were transitioned to private plans (MI Marketplace Option).
 This includes people with income above the poverty level who had been enrolled in Healthy Michigan coverage for 12 or more consecutive months, and who did not participate in the Healthy Behaviors Incentives Program or receive a medical exemption.

-By March 2020, total enrollment in Medicaid in Michigan (including CHIP) stood at 2,317,725, which was a 21% increase over the enrollment total at the end of 2013.
-This total includes people who were already eligible for Medicaid based on the pre-ACA (Affordable Care Act) guidelines, as well as the more than 650,000 people who had enrolled as a result of Medicaid expansion (and that number has since grown to about 750,000 during the COVID-19 pandemic).
-The increase in total Michigan Medicaid/CHIP enrollment from 2013 to early 2020 was only about 406,000 people, however, which is considerably less than the total number of people covered under Medicaid expansion.
-But that has to be considered in light of the fact that traditional Medicaid enrollment declined between 2013 and 2015 (from more than 1.9 million enrollees to about 1.7 million) due to an improving economy.
+By March 2022, total enrollment in Medicaid in Michigan (including CHIP) stood at 2,901,288, which was a 52% increase over the enrollment total at the end of 2013.
+This total includes people who were already eligible for Medicaid based on the pre-ACA (Affordable Care Act) guidelines, as well as roughly a million people who had enrolled as a result of Medicaid expansion.

 In 2017, when GOP lawmakers in Congress were intent on repealing the ACA, Snyder urged Congress to leave Healthy Michigan intact, calling it a “successful” program, and a “good role model” for other states.
 University of Michigan researchers reported that the expansion of Medicaid in Michigan resulted in about 30,000 new jobs, and a $2.3 billion increase in personal income in the state in 2016.
 The researchers also determined that Michigan saved $235 million in 2016 as a result of Medicaid expansion, thanks to federal Medicaid funds covering some prison health care costs that were previously covered by the state.